-George Washington’s Confederate descendant
+George Washington’s Confederate relative

 Many genealogists mistakenly claim George Washington as one of their ancestors.
 But Washington’s family tree reveals this as just another genealogy myth.
 George and his wife, Martha Dandridge, had no children together.